hasanbaig/CodeShuffler/README.md

 1. Correct code snippet
 2. Incorrect variants dictionary, explicitly marked

-The correct implementation must appear first, followed by a dictionary incorrect_lines in format {correct:incorrect}.
+The correct implementation must appear first, followed by a dictionary titled "incorrect_lines" in the format {correct:incorrect}.
 An example is provided below:

 ```python